DerpyScripts/vue-bigheads/README.md

 ## Custom designs
-Some parameters (accessory, eyebrows, eyes, facialHair, graphic, mouth, skinTone) can be extended with your own designs and colors.
+Some props (accessory, eyebrows, eyes, facialHair, graphic, mouth, skinTone) can be extended with your own designs and colors.

 ### Illustrations
-All of the above parameters, except `skinTone`, are expandable by passing an object containing Vue single file components when loading the plugin.
+All of the above props, except `skinTone`, are expandable by passing an object containing Vue single file components when loading the plugin.

 Here's an example of a custom illustration component: